raoconnor/raoconnor.github.io/_posts/2025-11-28-If-not-VMware-Window-DB-License-Costs.md

 ## The FinOps Perspective

 Public clouds make deploying databases and services incredibly easy.
-However, if teams fail to plan for licensing costs, expenses can **double, triple, quadruple—or in the worst case, be nearly seven times higher** than the Reserved Instance (RI) plus BYOL option.
+However, if teams fail to plan for licensing costs, expenses can **double, triple, quadruple—or in the worst case, be nearly six times higher** than the BYOL option.

 ---

 ## Predictability Through Fixed Capacity

-Having fixed capacity and the ability to license physical cores (and oversubscribe those cores) provides both cost predictability and peace of mind.
+Having fixed capacity and the ability to **license physical cores** (and oversubscribe those cores) provides both cost predictability and peace of mind.
 This approach ensures that computing and licensing costs remain stable.

 ![pcpu-vcpu](https://raoconnor.github.io/docs/assets/images/sql5.png)

+For addtional details see my earlier post https://raoconnor.github.io/2025/11/14/If-not-VMware-Window-Server-License-Costs.html

 This doesn’t have to be on premises.
 Hybrid cloud infrastructure solutions such as **Nutanix Cloud Platform (NCP)**, which combines hyperconverged infrastructure (HCI) with cloud services allowing organizations to run servers either on-premises and public cloud environments on dedicated hardware with the ability to oversubscribe CPU and maximize the usage of expensive database licenses.